Key Takeaways

 Week 4: Full Protocol

 Combine: Journal + MILD + 10 reality checks/day.
-Most people achieve lucidity this week.
+Aim for clearer dream signs or a partial lucid moment.

 Week 1-2: Build Recall